bacalhau-project/bacalhau/docs/examples/miscellaneous/Coreset/index.md

 ```

-Please replace
+You need to replace

-&lt;hub-user> with your docker hub username, If you don’t have a docker hub account [Follow these instructions to create docker account](https://docs.docker.com/docker-id/), and use the username of the account you created
+* `<hub-user>` with your Docker hub username.
+If you don’t have a docker hub account [Follow these instructions to create docker account](https://docs.docker.com/docker-id/), and use the username of the account you created.

-&lt;repo-name> This is the name of the container, you can name it anything you want
+* `<repo-name>` with the name of the container, you can name it anything you want

-&lt;tag> This is not required but you can use the latest tag
+* `<tag>`: this is not required but you can use the latest tag

-After you have build the container, the next step is to test it locally and then push it docker hub
+After you have build the container, the next step is to test it locally and then push it Docker hub.

 Now you can push this repository to the registry designated by its name or tag.